Mass varying dark matter and its cosmological signature: Constraints from Lyman- forest data

-We carry out a likelihood analysis to compare the extracted 3D matter power spectra with our model predictions.
-In Fig.\,\ref{fig:limit2} we show $2\sigma$ (95\% confidence level) exclusion region in the plane of $M/T$ and $z_t$ using the eBOSS DR14 Ly-$\alpha$ data.
+In Fig.\,\ref{fig:limit2} we show $2\sigma$ (95\% confidence level) exclusion region in the plane of $M/T_t$ and $z_t$ as described above.
 In the limit of small $M/T$, the \species{} is still relativistic when $m(z)$ becomes nonzero.
-This scenario is identical to a WDM model (labeled by a gray-shade in Fig.\,\ref{fig:limit2}) which we do not study in this paper.
+This scenario is identical to a WDM model (labeled by a gray-shade in Fig.\,\ref{fig:limit2}).
 The shape of the exclusion region follows from the discussion in the previous section.
-For $10\lesssim M/T \lesssim3\times10^3$, the lightness of \species{} and large free streaming length creates more power suppression at small scales than allowed by the data.
-However, for larger $M/T\gtrsim3\times10^3$ the free streaming length decreases, and this space is allowed, except for $z_t\lesssim5\times10^4$ where the transition is so delayed that the radiation phase of \species{} before $z_t$ creates large changes in the power spectrum.
+Generally for smaller $M/T_t$, the lightness of \species{} and large free streaming length creates more power suppression at small scales than allowed by the data.
+Whereas, for larger $M/T_t$ the free streaming length decreases, and the parameter space is allowed.
+We also show the $\dneff$ limit from BBN as a blue-shaded region.
+The CMB data from Planck 2018 yield a slightly weaker bound.
+We show only the space above $z_t=4\times10^4$, below which the code \texttt{CLASS} runs into numerical trouble while solving the Boltzmann equations.
+We believe below this redshift the transition is so delayed that the radiation phase of \species{} before $z_t$ would create large changes in the power spectrum drawing tight constraints from both CMB and Lyman-$\alpha$ data.
+We plan to investigate this part of the parameter space further in a future work.